xiquan-li/MeanAudio/README.md

 ### 1. Feature Extraction:
 We first extract VAE latents & text encoder embeddings to enable fast and efficient training. `scripts/extract_audio_latents.sh` provides a detailed guide for it.
 The pipeline includes two steps: a) partition audios into 10s clips. b) extract latents & embeddings.

-**To avoid the laborious data pre-processing step, we uploaded an extracted version of the [AudioCaps](https://audiocaps.github.io) data.
-Feel free to download it from this [link](https://drive.google.com/file/d/1C_P3ZQQWxUgMuCw-qvYj2C2r0iM35Sfy/view?usp=share_link), unzip it and put under `MeanAudio/data/`.
+**To avoid the laborious data pre-processing step, we have uploaded an extracted version of [AudioCaps](https://audiocaps.github.io).
+Feel free to download it from this [link](https://drive.google.com/file/d/1C_P3ZQQWxUgMuCw-qvYj2C2r0iM35Sfy/view?usp=share_link), unzip it and put it under `MeanAudio/data/`.
 Then you can directly jump to the second step 😊.**

 However, if you want to train the model on other datasets besides AudioCaps, you should still run `scripts/extract_audio_latents.sh` to do feature extraction.
+Remember to adjust `config/data/t5_clap.yaml` for correct metadata paths.
 ### 2. Install Validation Packages:
 We rely on [av-benchmark](https://github.com/hkchengrex/av-benchmark) for validation & evaluation.
 Please install it first before training.